 It is important to note that humanities courses involve a certain amount of subjective evaluation.
 This may be quite different for students used to studying in the sciences where there tends to be a "right" or "wrong" answer and a higher degree of objectivity.
-In this course you will primarily be graded on the quality of your thought, your communication, and your detailed engagement with specific course material.
+In this course you will primarily be graded on the quality of your thought, your ability to communicate effectively, and your detailed engagement with specific course material.

 It is also crucial to stress that, as your instructor, I do not regard my job as telling you what to think.
 There is certainly no expectation that you agree with me on any topic that comes up in this course, and your individual perspectives will only be graded in as much as they are honestly and carefully argued.
-Furthermore, it's quite likely that my opinions will also shift and grow as the course continues and I learn from you.
+Furthermore, it's quite likely that my own perspectives will also shift and grow as the course continues and I learn from you.
 This is a sign of a good mutual learning environment.
-We will all start the course with our own perspectives on environmental issues, and we'll end the course with our own perspectives too.
-What matters most is that we practice respectful discussion, open listening and civil disagreement.
-These might well be dying qualities in our current societal, political and online climate, but we will aim to model them here!
+What matters most is that we practice respectful discussion, open listening and civil disagreement!